 In the industrial world, grease is used in a wide variety of applications.
 Sometimes it is necessary to get rid of grease, particularly in equipment maintenance.
 There are hundreds of different solvents that can do the job, and many of these have varying degrees of danger to the human body.
-Benzene was widely used as a degreasing agent until it was discovered that it directly causes leukemia.
-Other degreasing solvents are a danger to the environment.
-Carbon tetrachloride was used widely as a cleaning solvent until it was found to be ozone-depleting and a greenhouse gas.
-It, too, is hazardous to humans.
+Always observe good hygiene measures and read and understand the Material Safety Data Sheet (MSDS) before using any chemical.
 The most dangerous of these solvents have been removed from the workplace (benzene, carbon disulfide, trichloroethylene, etc.), but there are plenty with moderate degrees of exposure hazard that are still used.
-There are two main routes that solvents take to get into the body; inhalation and dermal absorption (through skin contact).